 World Plant Milk Day Activities

-With the range of dairy free products continuing to grow, it has never been easier to integrate plant milk into your diet.
-Try buying multiple flavors and seeing which ones are your favorite!
+With the increasing availability of dairy-free products, it's easier than ever to integrate plant milk into your diet.
+Try buying multiple flavors and see which ones you prefer!

-In the Middle Ages, almond milk was known in both the Islamic world and Christendom as a nut (the "fruit of a plant"), and is considered suitable for consumption during Lent.
+In the Middle Ages, almond milk was known in both the Islamic world and Christendom as a nut, considered suitable for consumption during Lent.

 Within the Italian regions of Sicily, Apulia, Calabria, and Campania, almond milk is a protected traditional agricultural product.

 Despite its many health advantages, almond milk does not have as high a protein content as breast milk, cow’s milk, or hydrolyzed formulas, and therefore is not a suitable replacement for children under two years of age.